saketadhau/academic-kickstart/content/author/admin/_index.md

 I am a Ph.D. candidate at the Norwegian University of  Science and Technology, (NTNU).
 I will be working on the project "Intelligent use of data for process optimization using machine learning" which is financed by the Norwegian research council through the IKTPLUSS program.

-# I am working under the supervision of Sigurd Skogestad.
-#I have a Master’s degree in Instrumentation and Control Engineering from College of Engineering, Pune.
-My research interests include machine learning, optimization, model predictive control, embedded systems, and process control.
-#I am strong at solving complex problems and computer programming.
-I have got advanced skills in C, C++, Matlab and Simulink and I am competent with modelling and simulations of linear and nonlinear models.